narekhovhannisyan/flow-remover/README.md

 ```
 npm install flow-remover
 ```
-1) In the root of your project create "src" folder and drop your project in "src" folder.
+1) In the root of your project create "src" folder and drop your project in that folder.

-`(istructions for vscode)`
+`(instructions for VSCode)`

-2) Create in root of your project ".vscode" folder, after that create tasks.json file in ".vscode" folder with following content:
+2) Create in root of your project ".vscode" folder, then create tasks.json in that folder with following content:

 ```
 {